taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 Now only the props from the parent component would be used in this functional stateless component.
 The `counter` prop would be displayed and the two callback functions, `onIncrement()` and `onDecrement()` would be used for the buttons.
 However, the functional stateless component is not aware whether the passed properties are state, props or some other derived properties.
 The origin of the props doesn't need to be in the parent component after all, it could be somewhere higher up the component tree.
 The parent component would only pass the properties or derived properties along the way.
 In addition, the component is unaware of what the callback functions are doing.
 It doesn't know that these alter the local state of the parent component.

 After all, the callback functions in the stateless component would make it possible to alter the state somewhere above in one of the parent components.
-Once the state got manipulated, the new state flows down as props into the child component again.
+Once the state was manipulated, the new state flows down as props into the child component again.
 The new `counter` prop would be displayed correctly, because the render method of the child component runs again with the incoming changed props.

 That's one example how local state from one component can traverse down the component tree.
-To make the example with the functional stateless component complete, let's quickly show how a potential parent component, that manages the local state, would look like.
+To make the example with the functional stateless component complete, let's quickly show what a potential parent component, that manages the local state, would look like.
 It is a React ES6 class component in order to be stateful.
+To do: erster Satz Satzstellung!

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~